CP-STA/St-Andrews-Competitive-Programming/the_team.md

 ## The team

 We are five students from St Andrews that come from around the world and all have an interest in competitive programming.

 Fun fact: none of us are doing single-honours Computer Science - *all* study joint-honours CS and (mostly) Maths.

 *Currently under construction.
 Feel free to upload a photo of yours if this is something you are comfortable with.*

 ### Kanishk Ali Khanna

-(under construction)
+I am a 3rd year student studying Computer Science and Economics.

 ### Nguyen Nguyen Van